cryptidtech/multi-codec/README.md

 # multi-codec

-Rust implementation of the [multicodec](https://github.com/multiformats/multicodec) specification for self-describing protocol and encoding identifiers.
+Rust implementation of the [multicodec](https://github.com/multiformats/multicodec) specification.
+The crate provides self-describing protocol and encoding identifiers.

 ## Overview

-Multicodec is a self-describing multiformat that provides a way to uniquely identify protocols, encodings, cryptographic algorithms, and other systems.
+Multicodec is a self-describing multiformat.
+It identifies protocols, encodings, cryptographic algorithms, and other systems.
 Each codec has a unique numeric identifier (code), a human-readable name, and a canonical string representation.

-This crate provides the `Codec` enum with 570+ variants representing all standardized multicodec identifiers from the official specification.
-The enum and its conversions are generated at build time from `table.csv`, which is kept in sync with the [official multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv).
+This crate provides the `Codec` enum with 570+ variants.
+The variants represent all standardized multicodec identifiers from the official specification.
+A build script generates the enum and its conversions from `table.csv`.
+The crate keeps `table.csv` in sync with the [official multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv).

 ## Table of Contents